frePPLe/frepple/doc/model-reference/operation-resource.rst

        </loads>
     </plan>

-Defining a load nested in an operation structure.
+Defining an operationresource nested in an operation structure.
 Resources A AND B are used by the operation.

 .. code-block:: XML